LostByteSoft/Bash-Sha-256-Verification/readme.md

 No CopyRIGHT or CopyLEFT, i am juste in the CopyCENTER.
 That not perfect but me neither.

-Bash sha 256/512 verification help tool
+Bash sha 256 verification help tool.

 BETA VESION !!!
 If you want to help you're welcome !!